 As a meeting Host, you have the ability to record or to allow individual Participants to record to their computer.
 You should check your Recording settings prior to any meeting that you wish to record.

-A recording icon appears next to any participant who is currently recording.
+In the Participants list, a recording icon appears next to any participant who is currently recording.

 Video Recording and Chat Transcript